-During the year the Corporation monitored the College against its 2016-2017 Strategic Plan which covered the period from 1 August 2016 to 31 July 2017.
+During the year the Corporation monitored the College against its 2017-2018 Strategic Plan which covered the period from 1 August 2017 to 31 July 2018.
 The Strategic Plan is updated each year and contains targets across the following core strategies:

-- Sustain and develop the College community, its culture, values and wellbeing; - Provide all students with a high quality learning experience that supports them to aspire, achieve and progress; - Forge partnerships with businesses, LEPs, schools, universities and local authorities to lead in planning and developing successful local education and skills; - Providing its students and staff with an outstanding environment in which to learn, teach and work.
+- Sustain and develop the College community, its culture, values and wellbeing; - Provide all students with a high quality learning experience that supports them to aspire, achieve and progress; - Forge partnerships with businesses, LEPs, schools, universities and local authorities to lead in planning and developing successful local education and skills; - · Providing its students and staff with an outstanding environment in which to learn, teach and work.

-A selection of the College's specific targets and achievement of those targets in 2016/2017 are shown below:
+A selection of the College's specific targets and achievement of those targets in 2017/2018 are shown below:

-- 82% of learners surveyed would recommended the College to a friend compared to a target of 95%; - Recruited 1,150 16/18 FE learners against a target of 1,305; - 97% of teaching staff qualified against a target of 95%; - Staff sickness 3.5% against a target of 4.5%
+- 99% of learners surveyed would recommended the College to a friend compared to a target of 95%; - Learner attendance at 93% against a target of 90% - 83% of lesson observations graded outstanding or good compared to a target of 82% - Overall positive destinations for FE learners of 90% compared to a target of 85%